-Multiple residents live in a single housing project or site. - Specialized programming is provided in a central location. - Staff interact regularly with clients, helping to foster community and trust. - May better prevent homelessness longer-term (Collins et al., 2013).
+- Specialized programming is provided in a central location. - Staff interact regularly with clients, helping to foster community and trust. - May better prevent homelessness longer-term (Collins et al., 2013).

 Cons:

-· Can feel restrictive to residents.
+• Can feel restrictive to residents.

-Efficacy of Housing First The Mental Health Commission of Canada's At Home/Chez Soi The Mental Health Commission of Canada conducted the world's largest study of Housing First during a 4-year period across 5 cities.
+The Mental Health Commission of Canada's At Home/Chez Soi

+The Mental Health Commission of Canada conducted the world's largest study of Housing First during a 4-year period across 5 cities.
 The study involved a randomized control in which 1,000 people were randomly assigned to Housing First and 1,000 were randomly assigned to "treatment as usual" (Canadian Observatory on Homelessness, 2021).